 - Drop the ball within two clublengths on the opposite side of the hazard equidistant from where the ball last crossed the margin (boundary) of the hazard, making sure the ball is no closer to the hole.
 This is an uncommon choice for relief from a lateral water hazard, but sometimes it makes sense when the other side of a lateral water hazard offers a better shot or angle to get to the green than the original point of entry in a red-stake hazard.

 No matter the choice a golfer makes to take relief from a red-stake lateral water hazard, the golfer can lift and clean their ball out of the hazard (assuming they find it) or can put a new golf ball into play to replace the ball which went in the hazard.

 Golfers have been expected to drop from shoulder height, but in 2019, the expected height will change to knee height.
 This way, it's more likely a dropped ball will stay where a player can take relief, saving time while maintaining the random nature of a drop.

-Also in the coming 2019 edition of the Rules of Golf, the USGA and R&A will encourage more golf courses and tournament committees to declare more lateral water hazards under the new name of "penalty areas."
+Also in the Rules of Golf, the USGA and R&A encourages more golf courses and tournament committees to declare more lateral water hazards under the new name of "penalty areas."